How to Open Folders in New Tabs in Windows 11 File Explorer

 What is File Explorer?

-Usually, when you open a folder, it opens in the same window, replacing the old one.
-Or sometimes, folders open in new windows.
-But Windows 11 has a new feature (still being tested) that lets you open folders and folder links in new tabs inside the same File Explorer window.
+Normally, opening a folder displays it in the same window.
+Sometimes, folders might open in entirely new windows.
+However, Windows 11 is testing a new capability that allows you to open folders and folder links within new tabs inside a single File Explorer window.

 How to Turn On the New Tabs Feature

-This feature is hidden in Windows 11 beta versions.
-To use it, you need a small tool called ViVeTool.
-It helps turn on hidden features in Windows.
+This feature is tucked away in Windows 11 beta versions.
+To get it working, you’ll need a small utility called ViVeTool.
+It’s a tool that helps you activate hidden features within Windows.

 Steps to enable new tabs: